LeMaterial/material-hasher/README.md

 We include the following fingerprint methods:

--   a Structure graph, hashed via Weisfeiller-Lehman with and without symmetry labeling from SPGLib and composition `from material_hasher.hasher.entalpic import EntalpicMaterialsHasher`
+-   a Structure graph, hashed via Weisfeiler-Lehman with and without symmetry labeling from SPGLib and composition
--   SLICES `from material_hasher.hasher.slices import SLICESHasher`
--   PointwiseDistanceDistributionHasher `from material_hasher.hasher.pdd import PointwiseDistanceDistributionHasher`

 ## Similarity methods